When do I have to pay GST?

 When can I occupy a tenanted home?

-2 full months after notice; after the tenant has received written legal notice.
+2 full calendar months after notice; after the tenant has received written legal notice.
 For example if a tenant is given notice Feb.
 2nd, the tenant does not have to vacate until the end of April (or the 1st of May at noon depending on the terms of their agreement)

 What are the most important points to be aware of in a multiple offer situation for a seller?